olimorris/persisted.nvim/README.md

-  command = "VimLeavePre", -- the autocommand for which the session is saved silent = false, -- silent nvim message when sourcing session file use_git_branch = false, -- create session files based on the branch of the git enabled repository branch_separator = "@@", -- string used to separate session directory name from branch name autosave = true, -- automatically save session files when exiting Neovim should_autosave = nil, -- function to determine if a session should be autosaved autoload = false, -- automatically load the session for the cwd on Neovim startup
+  command = "VimLeavePre", -- the autocommand for which the session is saved silent = false, -- silent nvim message when sourcing session file use_git_branch = false, -- create session files based on the branch of the git enabled repository autosave = true, -- automatically save session files when exiting Neovim should_autosave = nil, -- function to determine if a session should be autosaved autoload = false, -- automatically load the session for the cwd on Neovim startup